“Getting screening tests regularly may find

 The (United States) Centers for Disease Control and Prevention (CDC) explain:

-“Getting screening tests regularly may find breast, cervical, and colorectal (colon) cancers early, when treatment is likely to work best.
-Lung cancer screening is recommended for some people who are at high risk”.3
+“Getting screening tests regularly may find breast, cervical, colorectal (colon), and lung cancers early, when treatment is likely to work best”.3

 Cancer Australia note: